AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 \Phi\!\left(\Phi^{-1}(p_B)+\frac r\sigma\right).
 $$

-The first remains larger whenever
+The leading-class lower bound remains larger than the competitor upper bound whenever
 $r<\frac{\sigma}{2}(\Phi^{-1}(p_A)-\Phi^{-1}(p_B))$.
 The Neyman–Pearson lemma
 justifies these worst-case bounds: among decision regions with the stated original probability, a half-space perpendicular to $\delta$ changes the most